 A master’s degree or specialized MBA with an HRM concentration is appropriate for those seeking promotion to such positions as HR manager, director, supervisor, partner, and analyst.

-A master’s degree in industrial organizations, labor relations, organizational development, or business would also be appropriate.
+A master’s degree in industrial organizations, labor relations, organizational development, or business is also a common pathway into HR management positions.

 Graduate degrees that focus specifically on human resources include, but are not limited to: